 RDF databases target semantic processing, often with the ability to combine information across structured and unstructured data.
-Both graph and RDF databases may be ACID compliant and both are frequently targeted at transactional environments.
-All graph products target analytics but different products are targeted at operational analytics (those suitable for transactional environments) as opposed to data warehousing analytics.
+Both property graph and RDF databases may be ACID compliant and both are frequently targeted at transactional environments.
+All graph products target analytics but different products are targeted at operational analytics (those suitable for transactional environments) or are pure-play analytic databases.
 In this last category there is also a distinction between vendors targeting known-known problems as opposed to those that also cover known-unknowns and those tackling unknown-unknowns: the most intractable of all.

 Graph databases handle a class of issues that are too structured for NoSQL and too diverse for relational technologies.
 Common use cases – especially for analytics – is anything to do with networks, whether these be pipelines, communications or criminals.
 In the latter case, relational databases are inherently limited to one-to-one, many-to-one and one-to-many relationships.
 They do not cater well for problems (such as bill of materials – a classic case) that are many-to-many and they also perform poorly when queries involve (perhaps multiple) self-joins.
-For these types of requirements graph databases not only perform way better better than relational databases but they allow some types of query that are simply not possible otherwise.
+For these types of requirements graph databases not only perform way better than relational databases but they allow some types of query that are simply not possible otherwise.
 Semantic query support tends to be particularly strong in triple stores.

 Another major point is that research suggests that graph visualisations are very easy and intuitive for users.
 It is also worth noting that many (not all) graph products are schema-free.
 This means that if you want to change the structure of the environment you simply add a new entity or relationship as required and do not have to explicitly implement a schema change.
 This is a major advantage over relational databases.

-This market is emerging and there are many open source projects and vendors, many of which will not ultimately survive.
-Nevertheless there are still new products coming on to the marketplace.
+This market is continuing to emerge and there are a number of open-source projects and vendors, not all of which will survive.
 Conversely, there are companies that have been in this space for more than a decade, so the technology is not entirely new.
 One noticeable trend is for triple store vendors to add support for property graphs.
 This may explain why, according to www.db-engines.com RDF databases have recently overtaken property graph in terms of interest.
 Another possible explanation is that RDF databases are especially suited to the creation of Knowledge Graphs, which are becoming increasingly popular.